Sentencing in Colorado

 3) Locate the Possible Sentence Using this Felony Sentencing Chart

-Aside from avoiding convictions, your criminal attorney will help you to minimize or avoid punishment as well.
+Aside from avoiding convictions, your criminal defense attorney will help you to minimize or avoid punishment as well.
 There are several rules that determine whether you are eligible for probation.
 For example, someone with two prior felony convictions may face mandatory prison if they plead guilty or are convicted of the charge.
-In a case like that, it may be necessary to negotiate a resolution in which the District attorney agrees to waive the “Two Felony Rule.”
+In a case like that, it may be necessary to negotiate a resolution in which the District Attorney agrees to waive the “Two Felony Rule.”

-Your conduct in the courtroom, including the way you dress and present yourself to the court, have a great effect on the judge’s perception of you.
+Your conduct in the courtroom, including the way you dress and present yourself to the court, has a great effect on the judge’s perception of you.
 Most judges have the experience to detect someone who doesn’t respect the authority of the court.
 It is important to be respectful throughout the court proceedings.